This course is in Clearing Clearing 2016

 UCAS code: N801 FdA/TT

 ‘Tourism in the 21st century will not only be the world’s largest industry, it will be the largest by far that the world has ever seen.’
-World Tourism Organisation: 2020 Vision
+World Tourism Organization: 2020 Vision

-The aim of the module is to equip learners with techniques that will enable them to participate in the efficient management of the financial resources of the organisation.
-This covers the planning and budgeting process through to the evaluation of performance.
-This process includes decision making based on financial data; preparing budgets and analysing performance against budget; looking to ways to add value.
+You gain an overview of financial techniques so you can participate in the efficient management of the financial resources of the organisation.
+You cover the planning and budgeting process through to the evaluation of performance.
+This process includes decision making based on financial data; preparing budgets and analysing performance against budget; looking at ways to add value.

 Modules offered may vary.

 You gain a comprehensive knowledge and understanding of the travel and tourism industry as well as a range of practical, professional and key transferable skills required for graduate employability and lifelong learning.

 Each module has a site on the college online virtual learning platform, Canvas.

 Your lectures are primarily tutor-led with some interaction required.
 PowerPoint slides and handouts are available.
 During lectures you may be expected to offer presentations, answer questions, provide feedback, work alone and work in pairs or small groups.